 The Beastie Boys had apparently done what they were supposed to do.
 They paid for use of the sample to the company that owned the rights, ECM.
 The problem was there was no remuneration to the artist because “allegedly” this was a wholly improvised piece of music.

-Here was where the professor came in.
-The Beastie Boys’s defense hired him to prove that the sample of Newton’s playing was not an “original” musical statement.
+the sample of Newton’s playing was not an “original” musical statement.
 Thus, he began to track down examples of other flutists and instrumentalists producing harmonics by humming through their instruments.
 He rounded up recordings by Rahsaan Roland Kirk, African and aboriginal musicians, etc. who used overblowing and similar effects in their music.

 Additionally, Newton’s case was vulnerable because the performance was not a written composition or, at least, recognized as such by the court, though he said he registered the composition with ASCAP in 1978.
 Read more here.